vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity/2_Translation/6_Validity_of_all_sacred_texts.md

 \[R.:\] No, because in this case there is no fruit of \[such\] teaching \[and no teaching can exist if it does not yield any result\], since it is already established out of our own nature \(it 123 *liṅga * in the context of the Veda refers to mantras and statements which aim at something other than themselves.

-124Bhattacharyya thinks that the passage refers instead to Buddhists: “The Buddhists hold that the sages live only on the air.
+[^124]: Bhattacharyya thinks that the passage refers instead to Buddhists: “The Buddhists hold that the sages live only on the air.
 It is a repetition of the Vedic conclusion that the realisation of consciousness as the ultimate reality is the goal of life” \(Bhattacharyya 1978, p.
 560\).

-125BṛUp 2.4.12-14 and 4.5.13-15 \(almost identical\).
+[^125]: BṛUp 2.4.12-14 and 4.5.13-15 \(almost identical\).

 46